HuySagan/Ethereum/README.md

 # Etherium

-EthUbuntu_Install-Scripts
+Etherium install for Ubuntu linux distrobution.

+#Prerequisite:
+Logged in as Root
-Prerequisite: terminal, working internet connection.
+A working internet connection